kawa-community/neurabot-web-cloning/README.md

-This our repository for landing page
+This our repository for landing page.